Meet

 Jane

 Before founding this ministry, Jane spent decades fostering and adopting children with special needs and trauma histories.
-Those years shaped a family built on patience, perseverance, and an unwavering belief in the worth of every person.
-They also trained her to see trauma not as a disqualifier but as soil where the tenderness of God often takes root the deepest.
+Those years formed a family shaped by patience, perseverance, and a deep belief in the inherent worth of every person.
+They also taught her to see trauma not as a spiritual disqualifier, but as soil where God’s tenderness often takes root most deeply.

-Through the Well Read Bible Project, Jane now equips the Church to support neurodivergent and trauma carrying women with wisdom, compassion, and theological clarity.
-Her heart beats for the ones who feel overwhelmed, unseen, or too exhausted to know where to begin.
-She helps them discover that God is not intimidated by their story.
+Through The Well-Read Bible Project, Jane helps the Church grow in wisdom and compassion for neurodivergent and trauma-affected women.
+Her heart beats for those who feel overwhelmed, unseen, or too exhausted to know where to begin.
+She reminds them that God is not intimidated by their story.
 He meets them in it.

 Because in the margins, grace is not missing.